-California Code of Regulations, Title 8, Section 1509, "Injury and Illness Prevention Program," requires that every employer adopt a written COSP.
+California Code of Regulations, Title 8, Section 1509, (8 CCR 1509) "Injury and Illness Prevention Program," requires that every employer adopt a written COSP.
 Verify that one is prepared for every project.
 Verify that it includes project-specific items.
 If unique contract safety items are not addressed in the COSP, consult with the CSC to have additional COSPs prepared for the project and included in the project file.
 If the contractor has developed a project-specific COSP item that they request Caltrans amend into the Caltrans COSP, consult with the CSC.
-The project file should contain documentation that all employees have read and understood the COSP.
+The project file should contain documentation that all employees sign to acknowledge they have read and understood the COSP.